Mitch Mitchell: Death

-He spent his final days celebrating Hendrix's music on the 2008 Experience Hendrix Tour.
-For nearly four weeks the tour travelled on an 18-city tour of the US, finishing in Portland, Oregon.
+Mitchell played as a guest musician at the first Experience Hendrix tour that premiered in Seattle, Washington and ran from February 22, 2004 to February 26, 2004.
+Off and on, Mitchell returned as a guest artist.
+He was part of the 2008 Experience Hendrix Tour which for nearly four weeks in October and November 2008 travelled on an 18-city tour of the US, finishing in Portland, Oregon.
 The tour also featured Billy Cox, Buddy Guy, Jonny Lang, Robby Krieger, Kenny Wayne Shepherd, Eric Johnson, Cesar Rosas, David Hidalgo, Brad Whitford, Hubert Sumlin, Chris Layton, Eric Gales, and Mato Nanji.

-Five days after the tour ended, Mitchell died in his sleep on 12 November, in his room at the Benson Hotel in Portland of "natural causes".
+Five days after the tour ended, Mitchell died in his sleep on 12 November, in his room at the Benson Hotel in Portland of natural causes.
 Mitchell had been in ill health for many years due to an immune system disorder and cancer.
-Mitchell had earlier bouts with extreme fatigue but had recovered from them after a few days' rest in 2007 and 2008.
-But by the end of the 2008 show, Mitchell was playing only two or three songs and always with a backup drummer alongside.
+Mitchell had suffered bouts of extreme fatigue in 2007 and 2008, but he had recovered from them after a few days' rest.
+By the end of the 2008 show, however, Mitchell was playing only two or three songs and always with a backup drummer alongside.
 At his last concert in Portland, Oregon, Mitchell looked so weak that his drum technician and tour manager asked him to sit out the entire show.
 The drum tech filled in for him on the drums on this, the last show of the tour, and the last show of his life.
-After that last show of the 2008 "Experience Hendrix" tour, Mitchell had asked the "Experience Hendrix" tour with which he was touring to allow him to rest up a few days due to exhaustion.
+Afterwards, he asked to rest up for a few days due to exhaustion.
 From Seattle, he had planned to return to his home in England.
 The tour manager respected Mitchell's request but had outspoken reservations about its wisdom.
-The tour manager's concern was validated when Mitchell died in his sleep that same night.